giantswarm/docs/src/content/tutorials/connectivity/ingress/service-type-loadbalancer/index.md

 1. Identify the LoadBalancer Service: Begin by identifying the Kubernetes Service of type LoadBalancer that requires parameter changes.

 2. Prepare a temporary replacement: Clone the existing Service or create a new temporary Service with the required new configuration.
 The goal is to create a new LoadBalancer (LB) with its own DNS on the provider's infrastructure.
-The ingress controller (e.g., nginx-ingress-controller) is agnostic to the source of its requests, ensuring that this process does not disrupt ongoing operations.
+The ingress controller (for example ingress nginx controller) is agnostic to the source of its requests, ensuring that this process doesn't disrupt ongoing operations.

 3. Redirect traffic to the temporary LoadBalancer service: Once the temporary Service is set up and the new LoadBalancer can handle traffic, switch the DNS entry for the relevant domain to the new LoadBalancer.
 This seamlessly directs traffic originally intended for the old LoadBalancer to the new temporary one.